o-jasper/o-jasper-luakit-stuff/listview/readme.md

   nicer. (keywords in the search should override? indicate that it is overridden?)
   Possibly instead of "Next 20", "20 more".

-* Uhm... in `chromable.lua` could i just "export `self`"?
-Or that, and then select which are allowed.

 * Selecting multiple in one click with shift.

-* Get sensible location of cursor immediately.
-At end of the search text i guess.
+* Get sensible location of selection immediately the main search.

 * Using keys to navigate gui.